WEDA International Dealer Conference – Scottsdale, AZ

 Brian Hancock, Executive Vice President, and Chief Marketing Officer, Kansas City Southern Railroad

-Following this presentation, our VP of Government Affairs Eric Wareham will provide a closer look at the trade and tariff issue from the perspective of equipment dealers in our regions.
-This session will set up a discussion format with Brian and Eric interesting questions from dealers.
+Following this presentation, our VP of Government Affairs Eric Wareham will provide a closer look at the details of the USMCA and what is emerging from trade talks going forward from the perspective of equipment dealers.

 Keynote: Next Generation Leadership; Proven Strategies to Attract, Retain and Engage Millenial Talent